SAP-samples/teched2023-AD263/exercises/ex2/README.md

 ![](./images/001.png)

-After the logon the Launchpad of Cloud ALM is displayed
+After the logon the Launchpad of SAP Cloud ALM is displayed

 ![](./images/002.png)

 ## Check Landscape Management Service

-Navigate to Landscape Management from Cloud ALM Launchpad
+Navigate to Landscape Management from SAP Cloud ALM Launchpad

 ![](./images/003.png)